-Borcht is a that can be served hot or cold depending on the location and ingredients.
-It originally came from the Ukraine but is popular all around Europe, including Russia.
+Borcht is regional cuisine that can be served hot or cold depending on the location and ingredients.
+It originally came from Ukraine but is popular all around Europe, including Russia.
 There are a few different bases for the dish depending on location.
 Some use beetroot for the base ingredient, which is more popular, but others will use tomato.
 It is has a thicker texture but is still considered a soup.
 There is a variety of secondary ingredients that cultures use but it almost always starts with potato and cabbage.
 After this ingredients can vary from fish and beef for protein and mushrooms, onions, peppers, beets, and different spices depending on the area.

 Cold borscht is a less familiar but very has similar ingredients.
 The main difference here is it is served cold with something like yogurt or sour cream mixed in.